The whale pump – is it really increasing ocean health?

 Marine mammals will often dive to various depths in order to find food resources, and as they rise to surface it is likely that they carry nutrients via excreting faeces into the water column, allieviating the amount of nutrients available.
 It is found that marine mammals faeces does not sink, and instead it is released into the surrounding waters as liquid plumes, containing large amounts of nutrients that float and likely used up by the phytoplankton.
 These faecal plumes that disperse in the top layers of the water column, reverse the previous expectation of a downward biological pump that was once thought (Figure 2).

-Another body of evidence that supports marine mammals boosting productivity, is that whilst these organisms exhibit diving behaviour, they have a reduced metabolic rate at depth, and so excretion of any faecal matter is likely to occur at the surface when respiring and metabolic rates return to normal.
+Aside from the plumes of faeces being excreted, another body of evidence further supports marine mammals boosting marine productivity.
+Whilst these organisms exhibit diving behaviour, they have a reduced metabolic rate at depth, and so excretion of any faecal matter is likely to occur at the surface when respiring and metabolic rates return to normal.

 Figure 2: A sperm whale releasing a plume of liquid faecal matter that disperses across the euphotic zone rather than sinking to the benthos.
 The plumes are nutrient-rich and are an excellent source of nutrient cycling.